 - a few green pitted olives

 - salt and pepper

 - a tbsp salted butter

-Chop the dill and the garlic finely, roughly chop the olives and the chilli pepper and add to the potatoes.
+3. Add to the drained potatoes.
 Season with more salt and pepper, drizzle over with the balsamic vinegar and add a knob of butter.
 Stir it all well and cover with the lid.
 Shake the pan vigorously and if the potatoes don’t crush to your liking, press them gently with a fork or a potato ricer.
 Serve immediately.